Is Generation Required for Data-Efficient Perception?: Introduction

-\textbf{Empirical Analysis.} In Sec.~\ref{sec:experiments}, we examine the implications of this finding empirically by training a range of generative and non-generative methods on photorealistic image datasets~\citep{bordes2023pug} across different ID and OOD splits.
-Without the necessary inductive biases, non-generative methods generally yield poor OOD performance when trained from scratch or with limited pretraining, and improvements require larger-scale pretraining or added supervision.
-By comparison, generative methods can achieve significant improvements OOD, without requiring additional data, by imposing suitable inductive biases on a decoder and leveraging search and replay.
+\textbf{Empirical Analysis.} To investigate these findings empirically, we first show how decoder inversion can be performed efficiently both in-domain (ID), via an autoencoder, and out-of-domain (OOD), via gradient-based search (Sec.~\ref{sec:gb_search}) and generative replay (Sec.~\ref{sec:gen_replay}).
+In Sec.~\ref{sec:experiments}, we then evaluate a range of generative and non-generative methods on photorealistic synthetic image datasets~\citep{bordes2023pug} across different ID and OOD splits.
+We find that, across a variety of inductive biases, non-generative methods generally exhibit poor OOD performance when trained from scratch and improvements require larger-scale pretraining.
+By comparison, generative methods can achieve significant improvements OOD, without requiring additional data, through inductive biases on a decoder along with search and replay.